 The group set a goal of raising $15,000 to purchase the house and operate it as a permanent museum.
 Others had made a similar move to save the Betsy Ross House in Philadelphia in 1898; why not do the same thing with the Francis Scott Key House?

 Unfortunately, this well-meaning effort was doomed from the start.
-The Key Mansion was located at the far end of Georgetown’s then-tawdry commercial strip, and tourists didn’t particularly want to go there.
+The Key Mansion was located at the far end of Georgetown’s then-tawdry commercial strip, and tourists didn’t necessarily want to go there.
 Plus, the drab-looking building was empty—no historic furnishings; nothing really to see.
 Elaborate membership certificates were produced, to be bestowed on those who would contribute a dime or a quarter.
 It didn’t work.
 The museum soon closed.

 The real death blow came shortly thereafter, in 1912 or 1913, when drastic modifications were made to the structure.
 The entire gabled top floor was removed and replaced with a flat roof.
 The distinctive split chimney on the side of the house was also removed, as was Key’s office, which had been an addition on the side of the house.
 Finally, the entire façade of the building was removed and replaced with new brick and large plate-glass commercial windows.
 At this point you couldn’t tell it was the Key House anymore; it looked like any other commercial storefront.
 It was so unrecognizable that many people thought the house had been torn down.
-As recently as last year, a book on Georgetown’s history (Remembering Georgetown) repeated the false assertion that the Key House “was torn down sometime before 1920 to make way for the new Francis Scott Key Bridge.”

 The house, in fact, was still there after the bridge was built in 1923, but its days were numbered.
 The government acquired the properties in the block along M Street north of the bridge in 1931 as part of a new Palisades Park.
 Then people started talking about saving the house again—or rather reconstructing it.
 By 1935, the Park Service had developed plans to do just that, using what few original elements remained.
 When approval came in 1941 to build a ramp to the new Whitehurst Freeway through the site of the house, it was time for a final decision to be made.

-The prevailing opinion at that time among many leading Washingtonians was that the Key House be preserved in some fashion.
+The prevailing opinion at that time among many leading Washingtonians was that the Key House should be preserved in some fashion.
 The Columbia Historical Society published a pamphlet in 1947 urging it be preserved, restored, and turned over to them to use as their headquarters.
 This was probably asking too much, but Congress did pass a bill to fund construction of a replica of the Key House on the other side of Key Bridge, using the remaining original elements of the house, after the new Whitehurst Freeway was constructed.
 Following that plan, contractors dismantled the house, numbered the original bricks and foundation stones, and placed them on the site just south of the bridge where the replica building was supposed to be constructed.

 But a new wrinkle emerged at this point.
 The Bureau of the Budget objected to the bill on the grounds that the replica house would cost too much to build and maintain—and besides, it would just be a replica, not the real thing.
 President Harry Truman took this advice and pocket-vetoed the bill in 1948 that would have funded construction of the replica house.

 Thus, what the Park Service really lost was that pile of numbered bricks and foundation stones, which suddenly had no purpose after the scheme for the replica house went unfunded.
-It’s true that no one knows exactly how they disappeared over the years, but presumably they would have made useful materials for rehabilitating old houses anywhere in Georgetown.
+It’s true that no one knows exactly how they disappeared over the years, but presumably they would have made useful materials for rehabilitating other old houses in Georgetown.
 One theory is that the Park Service itself used at least some of the material when it restored the Old Stone House up at 3051 M Street in 1957.

-—So is it the Park Service’s fault that the Key Mansion was lost? –Seems to me the real opportunity to save the house was lost in 1908, when public apathy conspired with an ill-conceived house-museum business plan to doom the Key Mansion to oblivion.
+—So is it the Park Service’s fault that the Key Mansion was lost? –Seems to me the real opportunity to save the house was lost in 1908, when public apathy conspired with an ill-conceived house-museum plan to doom the Key Mansion to oblivion.

 By the time this postcard was issued in the 1930s, the Key Mansion looked nothing like the way it is shown here.

-1. If anyone has an authentic piece of the Key House that they would like to donate to the Georgetown Neighborhood Library's Peabody Room in honor of its 75th anniversary reopening this October, please contact me!
+If anyone has an authentic piece of the Key House that they would like to donate to the Georgetown Neighborhood Library's Peabody Room in honor of its 75th anniversary reopening this October, please contact me!

-Jerry A. McCoy
+ReplyDeleteJerry A. McCoy

 Special Collections Librarian